End User representatives

 A number of workshops were also held to identify case study data and refine the methodology for vulnerability modelling.
-Publications have included nine journal papers, 11 refereed conference papers and five other reports.

 Road networks and critical road structures such as bridges, culverts and flood ways have a vital role before, during and after extreme events to reduce the vulnerability of the community being served.

 How does the performance of critical road structures such as bridges, culverts and floodways affect the community they serve; before, during and after the occurrence of a natural disaster?

 There is a significant need to perform adequate assessment of the vulnerability of bridges and bridge networks prior to future seismic events in Australia.
 This study aims to identify the failure mechanism of a typical girder bridge in Australia due to a seismic event and develop an earthquake management methodology based on a probabilistic based approach.